DMotion: Robotic Visuomotor Control with Unsupervised Forward Model Learned from Videos: METHOD

 In the settings with visual observations, the environment is usually partially observable, where the underlying state $s$ is estimated from the observation $x\in\mathcal{X}$, and $\mathcal{X}$ is a RGB image space.
-We aim to build a forward model $\mathcal{F}$: $\mathcal{X}\times\mathcal{A}\rightarrow\mathcal{X}$ to mirror the original transition function, such that the agent is capable of predicting the future state given the current action, as well as applying MPC for selecting actions.
+We aim to build a forward model $\mathcal{F}$: $\mathcal{X}\times\mathcal{A}\rightarrow\mathcal{X}$ to mirror the original transition function, such that the agent is capable of predicting the future state given the current state and action, as well as selecting actions to reach goal states using MPC.
 However, in the training dataset containing videos only, no additional annotations is provided.
 In this paper, an unsupervised learning method is proposed with spatial transformers to disentangle the motion of the agent and model the interactions between the agent and other objects, and further applied in visuomotor robotic control tasks.